PedroPLCode/MariolaMLCryptoTradingUtils/README.md

-# MariolaCryptoTradingBot
+# MariolaMLCryptoTradingUtils

-MariolaCryptoTradingBot is a collection of powerful scripts designed for training and optimizing trading models to be later used in the main trading bot, [StefanCryptoTradingBot](https://github.com/PedroPLCode/StefanCryptoTradingBot).
+MariolaMLCryptoTradingUtils is a collection of powerful scripts designed for training and optimizing trading models to be later used in the main trading bot, [StefanCryptoTradingBot](https://github.com/PedroPLCode/StefanCryptoTradingBot).
 Born from the rib of StefanCryptoTradingBot, this project focuses on developing machine learning models that predict cryptocurrency market trends, which can be integrated into the trading system for real-time autonomous decision-making.
 The models can be used in real-time applications, such as trading bots.
 This repository includes scripts for fetching historical data, training models (LSTM, Random Forest, XGBoost), and making predictions based on these trained models.

 ## Features